Credit:

 Our testing process takes note of the smell when each mattress is opened and again 24 hours later (the time that most companies recommend letting a mattress off-gas before sleeping on it).

-Mattresses in a box don’t have a wire cage found in traditional innerspring beds, and many rely on foam, which can limit the edge’s ability for load-bearing.
+Mattresses in a box lack the wire cage found in traditional innerspring beds and often rely on foam, which can limit the edge’s ability to bear weight.
 To test edge support in our lab, we roll a heavyweight bag to the edge of the mattress until it’s about to fall off and measure how much of the bag is past the periphery of the mattress.

 Our testing process also includes heat retention.
-We microwave silicone bead-filled bags and place them on the mattress for several hours as we monitor the temperature.
+We microwave silicone bead-filled bags and place them on the mattress for several hours, monitoring the temperature throughout.

 Additionally, we consider motion transfer and bounciness, and the customer experience, among other things.